-If you’re new around here (or haven’t gone exploring lately), let us let you in on a little secret: our great state is doggone full of beautiful state parks and fantastic hiking trails.
+If you’re dog’s barking “Where can I find dog-friendly hikes near me?” then let us let you in on a little secret.
+Our great state is doggone full of beautiful state parks and fantastic hiking trails.
 Tons of ’em are pup-friendly, too, which provides you and your furry companion with year-round walking, sniffing, and nature-enjoying opportunities!
-Sniff out 10 of our favorite dog-friendly hikes in Minnesota to find a dog-friendly hiking trail near you.
+Sniff out 13 of our favorite dog-friendly hikes in Minnesota to find a dog-friendly hiking trail near you.

 Before hitting the trail, make sure you’re prepared with hiking essentials for your pup.
 Woof to the wise: always keep your pooches on a standard, non-retractable leash and clean up after ’em.
 Brush up on our Good Dog’s Guide to Hiking Etiquette to make sure you’re following the rules of the trail.